The birth of probability theory

 Q: When did probability theory truly begin?

-A: Probability theory truly began with the correspondence between Pierre de Fermat and Blaise Pascal in 1654, centered on problems related to games of chance.
+A: Probability theory truly began with the correspondence between Pierre de Fermat and Blaise Pascal in 1654, focused on problems related to games of chance.

-Q: Who are the mathematicians associated with the birth of probability calculation?
+Q: Who are the mathematicians associated with the birth of probability calculus?

-A: The main mathematicians who contributed to the birth of probability calculation are Blaise Pascal and Pierre de Fermat.
+A: The main mathematicians who contributed to the birth of probability calculus are Blaise Pascal and Pierre de Fermat.

 Q: What is the first publication that systematically addressed probabilities?